Journalists and public relations professionals share many skills.

 So, in the face of such a comparison, what merit does public relations have from societal perspective?

-Public relations does play a role as far as democracy and freedom of speech is concerned; there’s value in allowing each and everyone to argue their position from the best of their abilities.
+Yes, journalism is far more important for society than public relations.
+But PR does play a role as far as democracy and freedom of speech is concerned; there’s value in allowing each and everyone to argue their position from the best of their abilities.